anthonyrisinger/cga/7/cga+08.md

      - Visualize wedge products as swept volumes
      - Highlight numerical conditioning issues
      - Compare CGA and traditional algorithm steps side-by-side
-     - Export operation traces for analysis
+     - Export operation statistics for analysis

 ---

-*The principles of unified geometric computation extend naturally into visual computing, where geometry, light, and perception converge...*
+*The principles of architectural simplification through geometric unification extend naturally into visual computing, where the boundaries between graphics and vision dissolve when viewed through the right mathematical lens...*